Crate dsa_rust

 §About

 This project contains mostly pedagogical implementations of classical data structures as a way to exemplify common patterns to deal with Rust’s opinionated safety systems.
-This library exists as a companion piece to an entry-level suite of narrative-based documentation on data structures and algorithms, and is intended to cover both the basics of data structures and some of the intermediate edges of learning the Rust programming language.
+This library exists as a companion piece to an entry-level suite of narrative-based documentation on data structures and algorithms, and is intended to provide examples of foundational in-memory data structures and provide implementation hints to common issues encountered when learning the Rust programming language.
 The material provides patters that (hopefully) address common issues when learning Rust such as the borrow checker, reference counting, complex lifetimes and elision, and even a bit of unsafe code when the need for performance and ergonomics eclipse guaranteed safety out-of-the-box.

 §Sequences